djhshih/blat/README.md

     make

-If you're on an alpha system, do
+If you're on an alpha system, do the following before `make`:

     setenv SOCKETLIB -lxnet